Differences between traditional "ISESE" v.s Afro-Cuban Lucumi worship of IFA Orisha.

 Differences between traditional isese V.S Afro-Cuban Lucumi

 Here you will find a few basic examples of how Yorubaland practices of S.W Nigeria of what is called isese or aka (the great tradition ) .
-Verses the possibly more extensively known and practiced Afro- Cuban Lucumi system of IFA- Santeria in the diaspora (outside of Africa).
+Verses the possibly more extensively known and practiced Afro- Cuban Lucumi system of IFA- Santeria in the diaspora (outside of the shores of west Africa).
 Now iam not doing this with the intention to make one seem better than the other.
 This is not the intent at all here .
 It’s for educational purposes only .
 And to save time explaining to people repeatedly.
 The differences between the two practices .
 This I strongly believe ,this small write up , will help in diminishing.
 A lot of confusion, for GOD knows we already drowning in confusion as is.

 Here below , you will find a few differences, this list is not all encompassing nor is it all inclusive by any means.
 But it shall serve as a basic comparison template to education oneself .
 No one tradition, or way of practice is better than the other.
 As far as I am concerned “ Best “or “better” boils down to the individual and how each tradition has served each person on a personal level .
 And where life and destiny has lead each particular person.
 Down each path via whatever branches of whatever tradition.
 They now find themselves in currently or even end up in .
 In the end , destiny will take you to where you need to be for how ever long you need to be there for.
 With this being said down below are yet but a few of these , mentioned differences enjoy.